denhamd17/ProjectMinesweeper/ProgressUpdate.md

 ### What did your team do last week?

-* We finished our 2-player functionality implementation, and we are working to making graphics for the game to improve the interface.
+* We continued working on our 2-player functionality implementation, and we are working to making graphics for the game to improve the interface.

 ### What will your team do this week?